timvieira/blog/content/undo-in-sublinear-space.md

 We'd like to devise an algorithm, which can reconstruct each point in the sequence efficiently as we traverse it backwards.
-You can think of this as "hitting undo" from the end of the sequence or reversing a singly-linked list.
+You can think of this as "hitting undo" from the end of the sequence or reversing a singly linked list.

 Obviously, we *could* just record the entire sequence, but if $n$ is large *or* the size of each state is large, this will be infeasible.